 In many cases, physical therapy involves manual therapy and chiropractic care as part of a personalized treatment routine, but this depends on the cause and severity of the pain.
 The options at this office include a combination of techniques such as acupuncture and manual therapy, isokinetic movement techniques, and manual muscle and joint manipulation to relieve pain and symptoms.
 Combining these treatments aims to relieve discomfort and help stiff joints and muscles move freely.

 On the preventive side, people need to warm up before engaging in vigorous movement to prevent their muscles from tightening up.
 We can also help them get better nutrition to keep their muscles supplied with optimal fuel.

 Do You Have Muscle Pain?

-It is possible to live a fun life and also be free from pain.
+It is possible to live a fun life and be free from pain.
 Our team at Natural Care Chiropractic is here to help.
-Most muscle manipulation therapy treatment plans include treatment programs including exercises, chiropractic adjustments, and other therapies, but these are not the only treatment modalities used.
-These therapies are just one of the many ways physical therapists and chiropractors use to ease muscle pain and restore bodily functions.
+Most muscle manipulation therapy treatment plans include treatment programs, including exercises, chiropractic adjustments, and other therapies, but these are not the only treatment modalities used.
+These therapies are just one of the many ways physical therapists and chiropractors can ease muscle pain and restore bodily functions.
 You will have to undergo a proper diagnosis to treat your specific condition so that your chiropractor can determine the underlying cause of the pain and treat it along with other symptoms to help you achieve a long-term, pain-free life and optimum health and well-being.
-A full assessment of the blood supply is carried out, and the therapist carries out a thorough check before the procedure starts, the patient's blood flow and blood pressure are checked to ensure that no further complications occur.
+A full assessment of the blood supply is carried out, and the therapist carries out a thorough check before the procedure starts; the patient's blood flow and blood pressure are checked to ensure that no further complications occur.